binghe/HOL/Manual/Cheatsheet/cheatsheet.md

 : A variant of `drule` which processes the resulting instantiated theorem using a theorem-tactic, rather than adding it as an implication to the goal.

 <code>irule <i>theorem</i></code>
-: Attempts to convert the supplied theorem into the form `∀vars.
-P1 /\ ... /\ Pn ==> Q`, matches `Q` against the goal, and if successful instantiates the necessary variables to turn the goal into `∃vars'.
+: Attempts to convert the supplied theorem into the form `!vars.
+P1 /\ ... /\ Pn ==> Q`, matches `Q` against the goal, and if successful instantiates the necessary variables to turn the goal into `?vars'.
 P1 /\ ... /\ Pn`.
   This is effectively the reverse of *modus ponens*.

 <code>ho_match_mp_tac <i>theorem</i></code>
 : Like `irule`, but carries out higher-order matching and does not attempt to convert the input theorem.
-  Wherever possible, `irule` should be used - however when the goal itself is `∀`-quantified, it may be necessary to use `ho_match_mp_tac`.
+  Wherever possible, `irule` should be used - however when the goal itself is `!`-quantified, it may be necessary to use `ho_match_mp_tac`.

 <code>qspec_then &grave;<i>tm&grave; thm_tactic thm</i></code>
-: Instantiates the supplied (`∀`-quantified) theorem with the given term, and applies the theorem-tactic to the result.
+: Instantiates the supplied (`!`-quantified) theorem with the given term, and applies the theorem-tactic to the result.

 <code>qspecl_then [&grave;<i>tm&grave;s] thm_tactic thm</i></code>
-: Like `qspec_then`, but instantiates multiple `∀`-quantified variables.
+: Like `qspec_then`, but instantiates multiple `!`-quantified variables.

 <code>imp_res_tac <i>theorem</i></code>
 : Adds add all immediate consequences of the supplied theorem to the assumptions (i.e. performs resolution).